GabrielJones646/rapture-website/ext/content/imports.md

 import modes.returnTry._
 ```

+This, in particular, can cause people some concern.

 ### Coding standards

 Imports, particularly when combined with implicits, have great potential to be
 confusing, so teams often enforce various limitations on how and when they
 should be used.
 Often that means that as few types and values as possible
 should be imported, and each should be named explicitly in the import
-statement—no wildcards.
+statement, so wildcard imports are often forbidden.

-I was faced with the option of whether to try to fit Rapture within these
+I was faced with the choice between trying to fit Rapture into these common
-common constraints—the Java style of importing—but instead I decided to go in
+constraints—the Java style of importing—but instead I decided to go in the
-the other direction, and fully embrace the power they offer.
-One thing you will
+other direction, and fully embrace the power they offer, and one thing you will
-notice about Rapture code is that there are a lot of imports.
+notice about Rapture code is that there can be a lot of imports.

+In general, when I'm faced with a choice between avoiding a feature because
+it's "too difficult", and trying to educate users about that feature through
+more exposure, I'll favor the latter, purely in the interests of the long-term
+benefits of better understanding.

 So, what is this power I'm not willing to give up in exchange for code that's
 easier to reason about?